How To Use The Train In China

 Regular trains

-Hard seat – The seats are hard and can’t be adjusted.
+The seats are hard and can’t be adjusted.
 They are the cheapest sitting tickets you can find.
-They are usually quite busy and cramped with people who just buy a standing ticket.
+They are usually quite busy and crowded with people who just buy a standing ticket.
 Sometimes the seats are facing each other with a small table in between.

-Soft seat – The soft seats are bigger with more room.
+The soft seats are bigger with more room.
 Each carriage has seats in rows of two.
 Sometimes the seats are facing each other.
-These seats would be fine if you were doing a shorter trip but if you are taking the regular train for a long time or overnight then you would want a bed.
+These seats would be fine if you were doing a shorter trip, but if you are taking the regular train for a long time or overnight, then you would want a bed.

-Hard sleeper - If you are taking an overnight train then this is a real China experience and one that is not for the faint-hearted.
-The carriage is open with the corridor on one side where there are a couple of fold-up seats beside the window and open sections with beds on the other side.
+If you are taking an overnight train, then this is a real Chinese experience and one that is not for the faint-hearted.
+The carriage is open with the corridor on one side.
+There are a couple of fold-up seats beside the window and open sections with beds on the other side.

-Soft sleeper - In the soft sleeper compartments they do have doors so you will get a little bit of privacy.
+In the soft sleeper compartments, they have doors, so you will get a little bit of privacy.
 Because of this, there isn’t as much room for luggage and things.
-You will find 4 berths in each section, two on each side like bunk beds.
+You will find 4 berths in each section, two on each side, like bunk beds.
 They are softer and comfier to sleep on and easier to access as they aren’t as high.
 The toilets are at the end of each carriage.

-Deluxe sleeper – This is the most expensive sleeper option and I’m not going to lie we haven’t taken it before so I can’t give you a personal recommendation but it does look the best.
+This is the most expensive sleeper option, and I’m not going to lie, we haven’t taken it before, so I can’t give you a personal recommendation, but it does look the best.
 Each cabin is private, you get two bunks in each cabin, a seating area and your own private bathroom.

 How do I book train tickets in China?